Pawpaw is a large shrub to small tree with a slender trunk and broad crown; grows in colonies.

 This species is becoming increasingly popular as a landscaping tree and fruit-bearing ornamental.

 In 2019, after lobbying and testifying by a group of St. Louis students, the pawpaw was named Missouri's official state fruit tree.

-Pawpaw is increasingly popular as a native landscaping and fruit tree.
+Pawpaw is increasingly popular as a native landscaping and fruit tree and has become one of the top choices as an edible native tree.
+New cultivated varieties are becoming available.
 If you want fruit, plant two unrelated trees so they can cross-pollinate.

 The wood has no commercial use, but the inner bark was woven into a fiber cloth by Native Americans, and pioneers used it for stringing fish.